splatterxl/butterfly/README.md

 # Butterfly

-A small moderation bot to facilitate ban votes & mod logs in the r/TransPlace server.
+A small moderation bot to facilitate ban votes & mod logs.
+Originally made for the TransPlace server.

 ## Usage

-Butterfly provides a few slash commands as entrypoints to the application.
+Butterfly provides a slash command as an entrypoint to the application.

 ### `/ban <user:USER>`